theolivenbaum/resin/README.md

 From a sorted list of strings you can create a binary search tree.
 In a node table the nodes are already laid out as a tree in such a way that depth-first search is a forward-only read.
 Breadth-first search could be done but would require lots of seeking back and forth as the file is currently laid out.

-The effects had serializing been done depth-first is that layout of the file would be breadth-first.
+The effects had serializing been done depth-first is the layout of the file would be breadth-first.
 This would allow for breadth-first search using forward-only read.

 ## No schema